1. What is stock turnover time and why does it matter?

 Dealership CRM

-Platforms like Dealcar that allow measuring rotation by model and segment
+Platforms like Dealcar that allow you to measure turnover by model and segment

 Good photos = more clicks

-Complete descriptions, with benefits, guarantees, and calls to action
+Complete descriptions, with benefits, warranties and calls to action

 3.2 Competitive pricing from day one

-70% of visits occur in the first 10 days
+70% of visits are generated in the first 10 days

-If the car is overpriced, it "burns out" and loses interest
+If the car is overpriced, it goes stale and loses interest

 3.4 Remarketing and active promotion